Undergraduate Success Plan

 Academics Experience Opportunities

-A degree from the College of Arts and Sciences opens up countless career options.
-Employers are looking for both strong academic preparation and career experience.
+A degree from the College of Arts and Sciences opens up numerous career options.
+Employers are looking for both strong academic preparation and hands-on experience.
 Connect with academic advisors and career coaches to make your plan for success!

 Every semester